The most honest art gallery in the world.

 Art viewing can stir emotion.
 Sometimes those emotions come from deep inside and sometimes they come from unrecognizable places that we have pushed away.

-We have pointed this our previously, but feel it is worth repeating.
+We have pointed this out previously, but feel it is worth repeating.
 The dirty little secret is that all auction houses and almost all galleries do not get their paintings professionally conserved or restored prior to selling them.

 Smaller Gems - The perfect complement for your beautiful home.